langx/rss-to-medium-autopublish/README.md

 node index.js
 ```

-The application will check for new RSS feed items periodically (e.g., every hour) and publish them to Medium.
+The application will check for new RSS feed items periodically (e.g., every hour).
+If a new item is found, it will publish the oldest item that is not already in `publishedPosts.json` to Medium.
+Please note that the application publishes only one blog post at a time.

 ## How to Use with PM2